What is Seller Fulfilled Prime? Top 6 Advantages of Using Seller Fulfilled Prime (SFP)

 Control over returns and refunds

-Seller Fulfilled Prime or Fulfillment by Amazon: What is Right for Your Business?
+Seller Fulfilled Prime or Fulfillment by Amazon: What is Right for Your Business in 2022?

 Both programs allow one to sell on Amazon Prime; however, the similarities end there.